phincanes/phincanes.github.io/_tabs/about.md

 #{: .prompt-tip }
 ---

 Hey there!
 I'm Antonio, a tech enthusiast who loves tinkering with gadgets and systems.
-Over the years, I've built a solid self-hosted platform that revolves around Synology, Ubiquiti gear, Intel Nucs, Zimaboards, Proxmox virtual machines, and containers, with multiple Docker nodes to keep everything running smoothly.
+Over the years, I've built a solid self-hosted platform to keep everything running smoothly in my home/office.

 My setup includes Ubiquiti networking equipment for top-notch connectivity, Synology NAS devices for reliable storage, and Proxmox to manage virtual machines and containers.
 I've also got a few Docker nodes handling various services, making everything work seamlessly together.